d-flood/minecraft_land_protection/readme.md

 # A minecraft bedrock addon for protecting an area of land

+_An afternoon project for reducing real life conflict from in game behavior._

+## Description

-I have kids who like to play minecraft together.
-Sometimes real life conflict occurs because someone takes items from a chest or messes up someone's house.
+I have kids who like to play Minecraft together.
+Sometimes their time is ruined because someone takes items from a chest or messes up someone's house.
 This addon enables each player to claim one piece of land at a time.
 Only the owner of the land my place or interact in any way with blocks in their protected area.

-For example, a non-owner cannot open chests or doors, break blocks, place blocks, etc. Even better, if an explosion takes place _outside_ of the protected area, but if it will affect a protected block, then the explosion is cancelled.
+The idea is that each player can have a safe place.

 This has already prevented conflict.